FREE DELIVERY FOR ALL ORDERS OVER £50

 Full application instructions will be provided on delivery.

 Cryptolaemus are generally only used in heated environments in the UK.
 They require a temperature of at least 16℃ to begin feeding on Mealybug.
 Optimum control is found between 20-25℃, with high levels of light.

 We advise applying Cryptolaemus adults at the following rate:

-Light infestation - 10-20 per square metre
+In treating a light infestation - 10-20 larvae per square metre

-Heavy infestation – 20-40 per square metre
+In treating a heavy infestation – 20-40 larvae per square metre

-With suitable conditions and adequate levels of prey the larvae will feed for around 3 weeks before developing into adults.
-The adults themselves then have a life cycle of around 25 days, in this time they should also breed, producing a further generation of larvae.
+Providing the conditions are suitable, and there are adequate levels of prey, the Cryptolaemus larvae will feed for around 3 weeks before developing into adults.
+The Cryptolaemus adults themselves have a life cycle of around 25 days, during which time they will also breed and produce a further generation of larvae.

 For more information on Cryptolaemus montrouzieri adults see our product listing here.